-Juan Carlos just opened his 5th gym one month ago – the „Human Performance Center“ – and it is packed with clients, from Gen Pop that have been with him for 19 years to Baseball Superstars like Jean Segura and Robinson Cano which make 14 and 24 million USD a year in the Major League.
+Juan Carlos alsoopened his 5th gym in January 2019 – the „Human Performance Center“ – and it is packed with clients, from Gen Pop that have been with him for 19 years to Baseball Superstars like Jean Segura and Robinson Cano which make 14 and 24 million USD a year in the Major League.
 And he is still at his gym 6 days per week doing personal training sessions and consults with his clients.

-Juan Carlos will also teach on his training and nutrition philosophy for Bodybuilding and Personaltraining at the YPSI in Stuttgart this July as part of the „English Week at the YPSI 2019“, more infos here
+This year Juan Carlos will also teach again during the „English Week at the YPSI 2020“, more infos here

 Click here for more „3 Things, I have learned…“ Articles